 Development of all language skills is emphasized at every level.
 This includes the continued development of the writing process, presentation, analysis, research and library skills appropriate to each grade level.

 Through the study of literature ninth grade English emphasises the department philosophy of improving students’ abilities of writing, listening, speaking, and presenting.
 Vocabulary and grammar skills are honed in the context of a writing programme and the investigation of style analysis in the study of literature.
 The students will produce various types of writing.
-In an effort to promote intercultural awareness and understanding, students will study literature of all genres and drawn from a variety of cultures.
+In an effort to promote intercultural awareness and understanding, students will study literature of all genres and draw from a variety of cultures.
 New literary terms will be introduced as a tool for analysis.
-A selection of novels is used to investigate theme and symbolism, while bolstering the aim of creating international understanding.
-This course syllabus will prepare students for IGCSE Year 2, which will be introduced in the 2018/19 school year, and the IB Language and literature course, to be introduced in the 2019/20 school year.
+A selection of novels is used to investigate theme and symbolism while bolstering the aim of creating international understanding.
+This course syllabus will prepare students for IGCSE Year 2 and the IB Language and Literature course, to be introduced in the 2019/20 school year.